SameerPhD/SameerGajghateSpringRestAssignment/README.md

 #  Great Learning Lab 6 - College Fest - Spring Boot and Spring Security

 This repo contains the project **Great Learning Back-End Development Lab 6 - College Fest - Spring Boot and Spring Security**.
-This is a Spring Boot application along with Spring Security developed for [**E&ICT IIT Roorkee: Advanced Certificate Program in Full Stack Software Development**]certification.
+This is a Spring Boot application along with Spring Security developed for certification.

 ##  Problem Statement